theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-define.md

 ### Look Up Extractors

 Follow the steps below to look up a DataSource.
-For information on ho to look up Hierarchies, see [Hierarchies](./hierarchies).
+For information on how to look up Hierarchies, see [Hierarchies](./hierarchies).

 1. In the main window of the component navigate to **OLTP** and click ![magnifying-glass](/img/content/icons/magnifying-glass.png).
 The window “Look Up OLTP Source” opens.<br>
 ![DeltaQ](/img/content/DeltaQ.png){:class="img-responsive"}